lipupini/lipupini/module/Lukinview/README.md

-`Lukinview` is a decoupled frontend module for Lupupini that ships by default.
+`Lukinview` is a frontend module for Lupupini.

 The webserver's document root (`webroot`) is contained here.
 You can symlink it elsewhere.